followmyutopia/devextreme-documentation/concepts/Common/30 Modularity/015 Create a Custom Bundle/Create a Custom Bundle.md

 Here, *<bundle_name>* is a name of the configuration file without an extension.
 By default, it is **dx.custom**.

-After the file is created, you can edit it and leave only modules and exports you need.
+After the file was created, you can edit it and leave only modules and exports you need.

-[note]To use the DevExtreme widgets with the Knockout approach, check to ensure you use the [Knockout integration module](/Documentation/Guide/Common/Modularity/#DevExtreme_Modules_Structure/integration/knockout).

-[note]To use the DevExtreme widgets with the AngularJS approach, check to ensure you use the [AngularJS integration module](/Documentation/Guide/Common/Modularity/#DevExtreme_Modules_Structure/integration/angular).
+[note]To use DevExtreme widgets with jQuery, Knockout, or AngularJS, ensure that you import the [jquery](/Documentation/Guide/Common/Modularity/DevExtreme_Modules_Structure/#integration/jquery), [knockout](/Documentation/Guide/Common/Modularity/DevExtreme_Modules_Structure/#integration/knockout), or [angular](/Documentation/Guide/Common/Modularity/DevExtreme_Modules_Structure/#integration/angular) integration module.

 The following command produces a minified bundle.